 - Fun to ride: Once you’re used to a fixie, there is a danger of forever converting into a fixie rider.
-The purest experience of connection between the rider, the road and the machine is addictive.
+The purest connection experience between the rider, the road, and the machine is addictive.

-- Not for the novice: Fixies are hard to ride for the inexperienced cyclist.
+- Not for the novice: Fixies are hard for inexperienced cyclists.
 Learning to ride a fixie is akin to learning to ride a bike all over again.

 - Always working: Like to take a break and enjoy the ride?
 You cannot coast on a fixie to enjoy the wind in your hair and sunshine on your face.

 - No gears: Going up?
 Going down?
 Want to adjust your bike for the difficulty?
-On a fixie, there is no gearing so the terrain is your ultimate enemy.
+There is no gearing on a fixie, so the terrain is your ultimate enemy.